How to Increase Pool pH: Step-by-Step Guide with Dosing

 Quick Answer

-To increase pool pH, add sodium carbonate (soda ash) for quick pH increases or sodium bicarbonate (baking soda) for gradual increases.
-Test first, calculate dosage based on pool size, and retest after 4-6 hours.
+To increase pool pH, add sodium carbonate (soda ash) to raise pH; use sodium bicarbonate (baking soda) only to raise total alkalinity, since it barely moves pH.
+Test first, estimate the dose for your pool size with our calculator, and retest after 6-8 hours.

 Step-by-Step Guide to Raising Pool pH